 Unfortunately, the lack of disk drive means the Series S won’t be able to play your collection of Ultra HD Blu-ray discs.
 If that’s an essential requirement then you’re better off opting for the PS5 or Xbox Series X instead.
 I reckon the large majority will be content with streaming apps, though.

-Should you buy the Xbox Series S?
+You should buy the Xbox Series S if…

 You want a companion to the PS5: If you’ve already purchased a next-gen console in the form of Sony’s PS5, the Xbox Series S is a perfect companion piece.
 Xbox Game Pass will allow you to access all of the big exclusives once they arrive and still enjoy a solid gaming experience with little compromise.